anasderkaoui/AutoRCX/Additional reports/1st report.md

 2- You may encounter some problems as I did.
 If so, here are some solutions:<br >
    - ERROR 8 : The card did not successfuly boot into recovery mode.
 You will have to check connection between the jumpers used and the card.<br >
    - ERROR 1 : It has something to do with system cache.
 All you need to do is restart the laptop you are using to flash the card and change the cable connecting the jetson nano to the laptop.<br >
+   - If you encounter any other persisting errors, change the usb cable and the usb port connected to the laptop.

 After this, the card should be now good to go.
 You will need an external monitor and a keyboard to reconfigure it to its original state.<br >